Avunite/Campra-Translations/README.md

 ---

-*Join us in making Barkle a truly global community!
+*Join us in making Campra a truly global community!
 Your expertise in languages helps us connect people worldwide.*